Skip to main content Skip to secondary navigation

 GOALS AND PRIORITIES

-The Deep Lab project will realize a new and reimagined space in the current End Station 3 that integrates shared facilities, collaborative and specialty faculty research space and educational instruction infrastructure.
+The Deep Lab project realizes a new and reimagined space in the current End Station 3 that integrates shared facilities, collaborative and specialty faculty research space and educational instruction infrastructure.
 The co-location of research and educational spaces, combined with new educational initiatives, will expand laboratory and research experiences to a broader population of undergraduate students, graduate students and other Stanford researchers.

 When completed, the Deep Lab project will accomplish the following goals: